Sunsilk: Media advertising

 Sunsilk began its first television advertising in 1955 with a campaign that focused on specific hair "issues".
 In the UK, the campaign focused on shiny hair.
 During the 1960s, a television commercial of Sunsilk featured a tune composed by John Barry, "The Girl with the Sun in Her Hair", which became so popular that it was subsequently released as a pop single.

 Sunsilk's radio commercials were aired in 1969 featuring Derek Nimmo to support the new Sunsilk Herb shampoo for problem hair called "Hairy Tales".
 In the early 1970s, Sunsilk was advertised with the slogan "All you need is Sunsilk".

 Celebrity associations

 Madonna, Krisdayanti, Maja Salvador, Natalia Oreiro, Heart Evangelista, Shakira, Marian Rivera, and Marilyn Monroe were all featured in Sunsilk's 2008 advertising campaign "Life Can’t Wait" which launched with a Super Bowl XLII spot.
-The philosophy behind the campaign was about girls taking positive steps to gain better control of their lives "Hair On = Life On".
+The philosophy behind the campaign was about girls taking positive steps to gain better control of their lives, with the slogan "Hair On = Life On".

-Star Magic actresses, Kathryn Bernardo, Maris Racal, Belle Mariano and Francine Diaz are the ambassador for Sunsilk in Philippines.
+Star Magic actresses Kathryn Bernardo, Maris Racal, Belle Mariano, Francine Diaz, and the girl group BINI are the ambassadors for Sunsilk in the Philippines.

-Girl Group, BINI are the ambassador for Sunsilk in Philippines.

-Actress and Model Engfa Waraha is the brand ambassador for Sunsilk in Thailand.
+Actress and model Engfa Waraha is the brand ambassador for Sunsilk in Thailand.

-Actress and Model Humaima Malick is the brand ambassador for Sunsilk in Pakistan.
+Actress and model Humaima Malick is the brand ambassador for Sunsilk in Pakistan.